How Long Does Arrest Stay on Record?

 Since these are private companies and not government agencies, they will need to abide by both the background check laws outlined by the FCRA,2 as well as the state laws regarding criminal history information and other laws related to background checks.

 On the other hand, there are official background checks.
-These will be performed by government agencies such as the State police, the state department of public safety, or federal agencies such as the FBI.3 These types of background checks are less common and are mostly used to screen employees for government jobs such as teachers.
+These will be performed by government agencies such as the State police, the state department of public safety, or federal agencies such as the FBI.3 These types of background verification processes are less common and are mostly used to screen employees for government jobs such as teachers.

 There are also jobs that, although with a private employer, have strict government regulations which require employees to undergo an official background check with the FBI.
 Healthcare workers are the most notable example of this.
 The main thing that separates an official background check from a private background check is the information the background checker will have access to.